askui/askui/docs/docs/general/03-Guides/guide-how-askui-works.md

     ```ts
     // an example of askui code containing an element-identifier
     await aui.click().button().withText('Confirm').exec();
-    // Here, the filter 'button()' is used together,
+    // Here, the element-description 'button()' is used together,
     // so the client will fire a request to the server.
     ```